AEFeinstein/Super-2024-Swadge-FW/docs/EMULATOR.md

      --fuzz-motion[=y|n]     Set whether motion inputs are fuzzed --headless              Runs the emulator without a window.
-     --hide-leds             Don't draw simulated LEDs next to the display -k, --keymap=LAYOUT         Use an alternative keymap.
+     --hide-leds             Don't draw simulated LEDs next to the display -j, --joystick=JOYDEV       Sets the joystick device to use.
+     --js-preset=PRESET      Sets the joystick config preset to use.
+PRESET can be swadge or switch -k, --keymap=LAYOUT         Use an alternative keymap.
 LAYOUT can be azerty, colemak, or dvorak -l, --lock                  Lock the emulator in the start mode --midi-file=FILE        Open and immediately play a MIDI file